Waranika/Bot-EtSi/README.md

 Special thanks to:

 *   The Etsi Community server moderators for their insights and support in defining the bot's requirements.
-*   \[Contributors' Names\] for their valuable contributions to the bot's development and testing.
+*   TheoTime 01 for their valuable contributions to the bot's development and testing.
-*   All Etsi Community members for their enthusiasm and active participation, making this project a reality.